Best 7 Days in Croatia Itinerary: Zagreb to Dubrovnik

 If you got to Dubrovnik before dark, get on the city walk to catch the sunset and watch people diving off the cliffs below the old city wall.

 Hotels in old town Dubrovnik are limited.
 You may have to stay a few miles outside toward the airport.
 The Sheraton Dubrovnik Riviera Hotel is only 15 minutes drive away.
-You can also stay at Villas and Apartments Mlini to relax at the Mlini Beach after exploring Dubrovnik on a day trip.
+You can also stay at Apartments Bella Vista in Mlini to relax at the Mlini Beach after exploring Dubrovnik on a day trip.

 Option 2 for today: